Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 What Dexcom did not do is perform an “effectiveness trial,” which is when test subjects would wear each of the two sensors and make real-time management decisions under real-world conditions.
 I explain this in much greater detail in my article on how to evaluate clinical trials.

 As the data from my experiments will show below, I was only able to achieve a TIR of 75-80% using the G7.
-What’s more, I also experienced considerably more hypo events and greater variability, both of which can be harmful.
+What’s more, I also experienced considerably more hypo events and greater variability with the G7, which can be harmful.

 There’s a lot of detail here, so let’s start with my experiment.